Ti-Kat/SkinSplain/README.md

 ![SkinSplain](images/skinsplain_ui.png)

-SkinSplain, is a web-based framework designed for measuring users’ perceived trust in AI systems when interacting with both numerical and visual interpretability cues.
+SkinSplain is a web-based framework designed for measuring users’ perceived trust in AI systems when interacting with both numerical and visual interpretability cues.

 ## Setup: